Local Order Average-Atom Interatomic Potentials

 \section{Elastic Constant Equations for AA and LOAA}

-In this section, we derive analytical expressions for the elastic constants prediction by the AA and LOAA approaches and demonstrate their linear dependence on distance from the no-LO line.
+In this section, we derive analytical expressions for the elastic constant predictions by the AA and LOAA approaches and demonstrate their linear dependence on distance from the no-LO line.
 We begin with the AA approach.
 Replacing $V_{\rm eff}$ in \eqn{eq:Cijkl} for AA, we have

 where for simplicity we denote,